mrever/Vython/README.md

 -[Hy](https://docs.hylang.org/en/alpha/) support, just use <c-]>, assuming Hy is installed
 -Julia support if Julia/PyJulia are set up.
 Use <m-\\>.  <c-b> and <c-u> (evaluate-and-print, and completions) work just the same between Julia and Python (run :Julia to start)
 -Octave support similar to Julia
--Additional languages supported: R, javascript (via js2py), Wolfram Language, lua, vimscript
+-Additional languages supported: R, javascript (via js2py), Wolfram Language, lua, ruby, vimscript

 Requirements:

--Vim (gVim, neovim, Oni) with Python3 build (Python2 not supported, nor will it be); ' :echo has("python3") ' must return 1
+-Vim (gVim, neovim) with Python3 build (Python2 not supported, nor will it be); ' :echo has("python3") ' must return 1

 -----------------